-The old concrete pier was built in 1922 with steel-reinforcements to provide a place for steamships to disembark passengers and load goods.
-But, shortly after being constructed, Mala Wharf was found to be entirely inadequate for the job of servicing large steamships.
-This error was not to be the end of Mala Wharf, as smaller vessels instead used the sturdy structure to shuttle passengers, pineapples, and agricultural freight.
+In 1922 the old concrete pier was built with steel-reinforcements to disembark passengers and load goods from steamships.
+But, shortly after being constructed, these companies found Mala Wharf to be entirely inadequate for the job of servicing large steamships!
+This error was not the end of Mala Wharf, as smaller vessels instead used the sturdy structure to shuttle passengers, pineapples, and agricultural freight.
 At its height, Mala Wharf served a couple of essential functions in Lahaina.
 It became a small harbor for whale hunters, and during World War Two was used by soldiers on their way to and from leave in Lahaina town.

 Ask any local, and they will assure you that Mala Wharf on Maui offers the best scuba diving on the island.
 You can get to the dive site by boat, but you do not need a boat.
 Mala Wharf is famous for shore diving.
 Here divers park in the public lot and head to the beach on the left.
 To enter, you will walk along the south side of the pier, keeping as close to the structure as possible.
 Unless it’s raining and the adjacent river is producing substantial runoff, you can safely enter the water at the beach to the left of the pier and then kick out to the dive site.
 Once you are near the end of the existing jetty, be sure to look out for boat traffic.
 There are often numerous vessels looking for a mooring with the same idea as you.
 Mala Wharf is immediately south of the bridge at Lahaina Cannery Mall.
 Downward of the boat ramp, you will find restrooms and showers.

 The Hawaiian islands are undoubtedly an enchanted place on Earth.
-In Hawaii, you will find active volcanoes, snow-capped mountain peaks, and an underwater playground that will live on in your dreams forever.
-So when you are ready for the best Maui scuba diving, give our Lahaina dive shop a call at (808) 446-6099.
+In Hawaii, you will find active volcanoes, snow-capped mountain peaks, and an underwater playground that will forever live on in your dreams.
+So when you are ready for the best scuba diving in Maui, give our Lahaina dive shop a call (808) 446-6099.